X-Plane/XLua/README.md

 XLua is **not** meant to be an "official" Lua plugin for X-Plane, and it definitely does not replace any of the existing Lua plugins, all of which have significantly more features than XLua itself.

 ## Release Notes
+**1.4.0r1 - 08/09/2023**
+* Update to LuaJIT 2.1.0 rolling
+* Set large enough LuaJIT parameters to handle all default aircraft

 **1.3.0r1 - 08/09/2023**
 * Improved logging of lua errors
 * Lua print() and other log lines go to both console and X-Plane log file, tagged as `?/LUA:`